Your Rights, Our Fight:

 Facing a first-offense OVI can be daunting.
 Whether it’s a first OVI offense in Ohio or elsewhere, you should know what is at stake in your case and how to build a defense against your charges.
 An OVI, or Operating a Vehicle Impaired, is a serious charge with significant consequences.
 As a first-time DUI offender, you might be overwhelmed with questions and concerns about what comes next.

 At Bowen, Scranton, & Olsen, LLC, we are committed to helping you through this challenging time.
-Our DUI lawyers can provide you with the guidance and support you need through your first-time OVI/DUI conviction.
+Our OVI/DUI lawyers can provide you with the guidance and support you need through your first-time OVI/DUI conviction.
 We focus on straightforward communication, ensuring you understand every step of the process.

 Low Vs. High Test OVI